-- A. Complete application to Gulf Coast State College - B. Submit high school transcripts or GED to the Office of Admissions and Records. - C. Submit all previous college transcripts for evaluation as required by the Office of Admissions and Records. - D. Students must be eighteen years of age or older. - E. Submit completed EMS program application to the Health Sciences Division. - F. Submit acceptable Computerized Placement Test (CPT) scores.
+- A. Complete application to Gulf Coast State College - B. Submit high school transcripts or GED to the Office of Admissions and Records. - C. Submit all previous college transcripts for evaluation as required by Enrollment Services. - D. Students must be eighteen years of age or older. - E. Submit completed EMS program application to the Health Sciences Division. - F. Submit acceptable Computerized Placement Test (CPT) scores.
 Students may contact the Testing Office for dates, times, and locations of placement test. - G. Signed statement indicating freedom from: